neondatabase-labs/vibe-coding-synthetic-data-part-1/README.md

 ## Getting Started

-To run the GitHub Actions, two PostgreSQL databases are required:
+Two PostgreSQL databases are required:

 1. The first database should be the production database, containing both the data and schema.
 2. The second should be an empty database.